♦► UPCOMING JURY TRIAL INFORMATION ♦►

 What days are Jury Trials?
 How long should I expect to be on a trial?

-Jury Trials are scheduled for two Wednesdays each month.
-The potential jurors must call the Municipal Court the day before the scheduled trial to ensure the trial is still scheduled.
+Jury Trials are scheduled for the first Wednesday of each month.
+The potential jurors must call the Municipal Court, or verify on the website the day before the scheduled trial to ensure the trial is still being held.

 If the trial is still scheduled, the juror will need to be at the Municipal Court office, located on the 5th floor of the Hall of Justice, 201 North David by 8:00 a.m. on the day of the scheduled trial.